10th Ward of New Orleans: History

 Jean Gravier didn't realize that the canal and Place Gravier would become the basis of a dispute between the City of New Orleans and the Carrollton Railroad Company.
 At this time, the Carrollton Railroad company possessed the canal, the basin, and asserted ownership of segments of Place Gravier.
 The dispute between the City of New Orleans, and the railroad company concluded when the Supreme Court of the Territory of Orleans announced a judgement in support of Jean Gravier, on May 23, 1805.

-Later in 1841, the Supreme Court of the state of Louisiana, pronounced that the Canal and Basin were property of to the Railroad Company.
+Later in 1841, the Louisiana Supreme Court, pronounced that the Canal and Basin were property of to the Railroad Company.
 However, years later in 1876, the Supreme Court altered their judgement and decided that the “Place Gravier” would be owned by the City of New Orleans and be a location for the general public.
 In 1897, the City of New Orleans took legal action against Philip Werlien for possession of this basin.
 This location was declared to be public property as stated by the judgment the Supreme Court announced in 1841.
 The City of New Orleans won the lawsuit against Werlien and the Supreme Court of the state of Louisiana.
 Werlein took the litigation to the Supreme Court of the United States and it rendered a judgment in support of him.
 The Supreme Court of the United States reasoned that the City of New Orleans had lost ownership of Place Gravier.
 Philip Werlien was able to obtain possession of this disputed property, which is now the site of the Hotel de Sotoe.

 Faubourg Lafayette is distinctive in its perimeters because of its unique history from vast contributors.
 Faubourg Lafayette is part of the upper section of New Orleans.
 The perimeters of Faubourg Lafayette are Saint Charles Street, Calliope Street, Jackson Avenue, and Simon Bolivar Avenue.
 This area is known for its diverse mixture of businesses, personal homes, schools, and many main attractions for tourist.